OG-Hunter/seditiontracker.github.io-/docs/_suspects/donald-hazard.md

 perpwalk:
 quote: "There’s a Civil War coming and I for one will be on the front lines taking out as many of those sons of bitches as I possibly can."
 title: Donald Hazard charged on 12/7/2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on February 16, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true